quin-med-harvard-edu/pyGRASP/README.md

 ```
 docker run -it --gpus all --rm -v $input_path:/inputfolder -v $data_path:/datafolder dce_mri_gpu:latest bash run_grasp.sh True True 500 True
 ```

+The computation time was ~3.5 mins/slice on GPU, using a batch size of 10 ( GPU’s memory was 24564MiB).

 ## Acknowledgements

 This work was supported partially by the National Institute of Diabetic and Digestive and Kidney Diseases (NIDDK), National Institute of Biomedical Imaging and Bioengineering (NIBIB) under award numbers R01DK125561, R21DK123569 and R21EB029627.